 When Should You Go For Credit Counselling?

-When you find yourself struggling to make payments for your unsecured loans and credit cards, you might want to consider going for credit counselling.
+When you find yourself struggling to make payments for your unsecured personal loans and credit cards, you might want to consider going for credit counselling.

 If your unsecured debt amounts to at least S$10,000, you can apply for the Debt Management Programme that’s offered by Credit Counselling Singapore.
 They can work directly, or indirectly, with your creditors to restructure the debt repayment based on your capacity.